Himalayan Yoga Academy

 The ten chapters of the The Hatha-Yoga-Pradipika—or more precisely the Hatha-Pradeepika cover the following topics:

-Chapter 1 (59 stanzas): the elemental body ( bhoota-atmaka-shareera), six-limbed Yoga, moderate eating, the moral disciplines ( yama), and the practices of self-restraint ( niyama).
+1 (59 stanzas): the elemental body ( bhoota-atmaka-shareera), six-limbed Yoga, moderate eating, the moral disciplines (yama), and the practices of self-restraint ( niyama).

-Chapter 4 (70 stanzas): the eight types of breath control ( kumbhaka)
+4 (70 stanzas): the eight types of breath control (kumbhaka)

-Chapter 8 (51 stanzas): cultivation of the inner sound ( naada-anusandhaana)
+8 (51 stanzas): cultivation of the inner sound (naada-anusandhaana)

 5 Chapters Compose

 The text is composed of five chapters.
-The first chapter deals with Asana; Chapter Two with Shatkarma and Pranayama; Chapter Three: mudra and bandha; Chapter Four: Dhyana & Samadhi and Chapter 5: Yoga Chikitsa.
+Chapters 1,2,3,4, and 5 respectively deal with Asana; Shatkarma and Pranayama; Mudra and Bandha; Dhyana & Samadhi and Yoga Chikitsa respectively.

 There are guidelines for sadhana as well as how to perform various asanas and suggestions for food restrictions that may aid in the practice of meditation.
 Overeating, exertion, talkativeness, adhering to rules, being in the company of common people, and unsteadiness of mind are the six causes that destroy yoga.
 Enthusiasm, perseverance, discrimination, unshakable faith, courage, avoiding the company of common people is the six causes that bring success in yoga.
 Paschimottanasana is the best among asanas.
 By this asana, the pranic currents rise through the central energy channel.
 The digestive fire increases, the abdomen becomes flat, and the practitioner becomes free from diseases.